heymikehaynes/crashthearcade/content/blog/2022/2022-11-08-no-remake-planned-for-resident-evil-code-veronica.md

 ---
+_schema: default
-title: "No remake planned for Resident Evil: Code Veronica"
+title: 'No remake planned for Resident Evil: Code Veronica'
-date: 2022-11-08
+date: 2022-11-08T00:00:00Z
 tags:
     - Video games
+    - Resident Evil
+type: post
 ---
 [Andy Robinson for Video Games Chronicle](https://www.videogameschronicle.com/news/resident-evil-producer-says-currently-no-plans-for-code-veronica-remake/):

 > Speaking to website Noisy Pixel, series producer Yoshiaki Hirabayashi said that there were no concrete plans to develop a Resident Evil Code: Veronica Remake, but didn’t totally rule out the opportunity, stating that if the “opportunity comes, maybe.